International Congress of Ophthalmology: Eighth congress

-Edinburgh, Scotland was the venue for the Eighth International Ophthalmological Congress, which took place from August 7 to 10, 1894.
+Edinburgh, Scotland was the venue for the Eighth International Ophthalmological Congress, which took place from 7 to 10 August 1894.
 The 1894 International Ophthalmological Congress, led by President Douglas Argyll Robertson, included Sir Henry Rosborough Swanzy of Dublin and Mr. Power of London as vice-presidents, and Dr. George A. Berry as General Secretary.
 The first session opened with Robertson's address at the Physiology Department of Edinburgh University, followed by a speech from Lord Provost of Edinburgh James Alexander Russell, who was named an Honorary Member of the Congress.

 Ninth congress

 In 1899, the Ninth Ophthalmological Congress took place in Utrecht in the Netherlands.
 German ophthalmologist Richard Liebreich painted a portrait of Albrecht von Graefe, which he exhibited at the International Ophthalmological Congress.

 Twelfth congress

-The proceedings of the Twelfth International Congress in Washington, D.C. took place from April 25 to the 28 in 1922.
+The proceedings of the Twelfth International Congress in Washington, D.C. took place from 25 to 28 April 1922.

 Eighteenth congress

-The Eighteenth International Congress of Ophthalmology was held from September 8 to 12, 1958, in Brussels, nearly 100 years after the first-ever congress in Belgium.
+The Eighteenth International Congress of Ophthalmology was held from 8 to 12 September 1958 in Brussels, nearly 100 years after the inaugural congress in Belgium.